cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 MAY BE MODIFIED:
 - `version`: The version MAY be modified by the upgrade protocol.
 The same version negotiation that happens in the initial channel handshake can be employed for the upgrade handshake.
-- `ordering`: The ordering MAY be modified by the upgrade protocol.
+- `ordering`: The ordering MAY be modified by the upgrade protocol so long as the new ordering is supported by underlying connection.
 - `connectionHops`: The connectionHops MAY be modified by the upgrade protocol.

 MUST NOT BE MODIFIED: